cogentcore/core/docs/content/3-views/table-views.md

 views.NewTableView(parent).SetSlice(&[]language{{"Go", 10}, {"Python", 5}}).SetReadOnly(true)
 ```

-You can make it so that the documentation comments for struct fields are used as tooltips for the column headers and value widgets by adding the type to [[gti]] and running `core generate`:
+You can make it so that the documentation comments for struct fields are used as tooltips for the column headers and value widgets by adding the type to [[types]] and running `core generate`:

 ```go
 // Add this once per package: